G-Core/product-documentation/documentation/cdn/clear-cdn-resource-cache-by-pattern.md

    --1--Configure via API: "configure-purge-via-api"
 ---

 # Clear CDN resource cache by URL, pattern or all

-Why purge the cache?

 ## About Purge